Al-Nassr FC: Crests

 Al-Nassr (Arabic: النصر) is the Arabic word for "victory".
 While several football clubs across the Arab world share this name, the Saudi Arabian club Al-Nassr FC was the first to adopt it.

-The club’s logo features a stylized map of the Arabian Peninsula, symbolizing the team's regional identity.
-The yellow color in the logo represents the sands of the Arabian deserts, while the blue symbolizes the surrounding bodies of water — the Arabian Sea, the Arabian Gulf, and the Red Sea.
+The club’s logo features a stylized map of the Arabian Peninsula, symbolising the team's regional identity.
+The yellow colour in the logo represents the sands of the Arabian deserts, while the blue represents surrounding bodies of water, including the Arabian Sea, the Arabian Gulf, and the Red Sea.